The Expanly Playbook

 The most critical part of our Build-Measure-Learn cycle is ensuring that "Learn" consistently informs what we "Build" next.
 To formalize this, we hold a tactical Product Council meeting every six weeks, which we call “Milestones”.

-Input: A curated list of key customer feedback from Custify/Freshdesk, and common objections or feature requests from Pipedrive.
+• Input: A curated list of key customer feedback and common objections or feature requests from Hubspot.

-Output: Validated ideas are prioritized in the Trello Product Backlog, ready to be considered for upcoming sprints.
+• Output: Validated ideas are prioritized in the Linear Product Backlog, ready to be considered for upcoming sprints.
 This meeting ensures our product roadmap is always guided by the voice of the customer.

 Our success is built by our people.
 This section outlines our commitment to your growth, well-being, and connection to the team.
 We are as intentional about our people operations as we are about our product development.